FarronF/limerick-council-meetings/meetings/2018/09/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th July 2018.md

 approach be taken for the County due to restrictions on new builds.
 He also suggested

 there should be less restrictions on listed buildings.
+On the proposal of Councillor
+---
-On the proposal of Councillor--- O’Donoghue, seconded by Councillor Sheahan it was proposed a letter be sent to Tom
+O’Donoghue, seconded by Councillor Sheahan it was proposed a letter be sent to Tom

 Cassidy asking that a more pragmatic approach be adopted with the owners of listed